LucGIS/Trapper/docs/installation.rst

 Preparing PostgreSQL database
 *******************************

-In this section we will prapre the database for handling the geospatial data, as well as setup some basic user privileges.
+In this section we will prepare the database for handling the geospatial data, as well as setup some basic user privileges.
 Before we downloading Trapper perform the following actions in a console:

 .. code-block:: none